johnmcfarlane/papers/c++/error-handling.md

 Note: a third category, _abstract machine corruption_ is identified by P0709R4, which includes heap exhaustion and stack overflow.
-But it does not relate to contracts involving C++ program developers.
+But it relates less to contracts involving C++ program developers.

 There is one time when the bug versus error distinction breaks down.
 That is when considering the Test User Contract.
-When testing for contract violations, the user wishes for bugs to behave like errors.
+When testing for contract violations, the user wishes for bugs to be treated as errors.

 ## Contracts